-We take evolution so much for granted it’s easy to forget that the man who worked it out, Charles Darwin, lived in Zone 6, on the outskirts of London in the village of Downe, near Orpington in Kent.
+We take evolution so much for granted it’s easy to forget that the man who worked it out, Charles Darwin, lived in Zone 6, on the outskirts of London in the village of Downe, near Orpington.

 In 1839, aged 30, after his five-year round-the-world exploration aboard HMS Beagle, taking in the Galápagos Islands and Cape Verde, Darwin married his first cousin, Emma Wedgwood — they shared a grandfather, Josiah Wedgwood of pottery fame.

 Married life began in Bloomsbury for the Darwins, who went on to have 10 children, two of whom died as babies, while one daughter died aged 10.
-In 1842, when the couple’s third child was born, they moved to Kent.
+In 1842, when the couple’s third child was born, they moved to an area then known as Kent.

 They chose a square Georgian house in the pretty village of Downe, within reach of London, and lived there 40 years.
 Darwin built so many additions to Down House — wings, and a full-height triple-bay window — that it doubled in size.